TOUR THE NORMANDY BATTLEFIELDS

 OPERATION COBRA

-General Bradley planned to make a break to the south around July the 20th.
-But before he could make that move, he had to secure Saint-Lô.
-An operation code name was given on 13 July, 'Operation Cobra'.
-Saint-Lô was finally captured after fierce fighting on 18 July.
-The town was totally destroyed, but there is a new frontline.
+The town of Saint-Lô was totally destroyed, but there was a new frontline.
 Roughly from Lessay, on the west coast, via Saint-Lô, to Caen.
 This became the starting line of the new operation.
 On 19 July Bradley leaves for England to discuss his plans.
 He wants a preliminary bombardment south of Périers to Saint-Lô, a rectangle area of 7 km width and 2½ deep.
 Bradley suggest light bombs to avoid unnecessary large bomb craters that could slow down his tanks.
 Further more, he wants the ground troops just 800 metres from the starting line, and demands therefore accurate dropping by the airforce.
 But the commanders of the airforces want to fly a route south/north to avoid the heavy flak and they like to see that the troops on the ground are at least 3000 metres behind the starting line, they fear otherwise for casualties on the American troops.
 This is way too far back in the opinion of Bradley.
 After an endless debate they agree to pull the troops 1450 metres back.
 A total of 2500 planes are to participate in the attack.
 They will drop 5000 tonnes of high explosive, phosphor and napalm bombs.
 Due to bad weather, the date for 'Operation Cobra' was postponed from 20 July to 24 July.
 Unfortunately, on that day, the bad weather obstructed a precision bombardment.
 They tried to call the bombers back, but only a part of the planes received the message.
 300 bombers executed their mission.
 The outcome was disastrous.
 Bombs were scattered over a large area and even were dropped behind the starting line.
 They had hit the waiting American troops and killed at least 25 men and 131 wounded.
 Because the Germans were 'woken up' by this preliminary bombardment the American troops were stopped in their advance.

 Green and blue arrows show the route for 'Operation Cobra'

 The next day, 25 July, 1500 heavy bombers and 550 fighter-bombers once again bombed the whole area.
 Once again were not only German troops hit, the local people suffered heavily and the Americans got again their share of the 3500 tonnes of their own bombs.
 Lieutenant General Lesley McNair, commander of the American ground force was killed during this bombardment.
 On 26 July the tanks moved forward to start the offensive on the ground.
 The 1st Infantry Division heads for Marigny.
 But the progress was slow due to the heavy defence put up by the Germans, the advance was stopped 1.5 km before they reach Marigny.
 It was a long way to Coutances.
 At the left flank the progress was somewhat smoother.
 Fighting Group-A advanced rather fast without to much resistance.
 In the afternoon the troops arrived in St-Gilles and head straight away for Canisy.
-But the advance to Coutances from Saint-Lô was a struggle.
-The hedges of the bocage slowed down the attacking troops terrible.
-These delays were a benefit to the German troops.
-Almost all of the German units of the 84th Army Corps, under the command of von Choltitz, retreated from the west through the thin line of southwards advancing Americans.
-But the retreat was sometimes chaotic, long columns were stuck in the small villages and on the small roads.
-In the town of Rocey such a German column was under fire for at least six hours by Allied planes.
-Over 100 tanks and 250 other vehicles were destroyed.
-German troops were on the run and pulled back to the south and east.

 THE FALL OF AVRANCHES